garg-kunal/instagramclone-mern/README.md

 # instagramclone-mern
-This is isntagram clone web app that is build using MERN tech and it has all of features that are currently in instagram ans some features are unique and it contain jwt auth that is used for authentication...
+This is insta clone web app that is build using MERN tech and it has all of features that are currently in instagram ans some features are unique and it contain jwt auth that is used for authentication...